jerryfishzz/ui-test/README.md

 ## Different behavior

-I notice the example won't change the checkbox status for those users who will be toggled on and off by show terminated enployees.
+I notice the example won't change the checkbox status for those users who will be toggled on and off by show terminated employees.
 When they are toggled off then on again, they will still keep the status as they were before toggling off.

 In my work, when the user is toggled off by the switch, its checkbox status will always be reset to false.

-Since the toggle botton makes server requests and update users, I think users who have been removed from the client side shouldn't still have their status in the app.
+Since the toggle button makes server requests and update users, I think users who have been removed from the client side shouldn't still have their status in the app.

 ## Issues